 - improve bushfire management planning, strategies and actions.

 Findings from monitoring and evaluation are communicated through reports such as the annual Fuel management report, to inform government, partner agencies and the community about the outputs and outcomes of bushfire management

 Our achievements in fuel management during a financial year are described in the annual Fuel management report.
 The report provides a statewide overview of performance as well information on each of our regions.

-An overview of the performance from the past two years is shown in the fact sheet below:
+An overview of the performance from the first two years is shown in the fact sheets below:

 - Fact sheet – Fuel management report 2013–14 (PDF, 87.7 KB)